As individuals, we make choices every day: Paper or plastic? Window or aisle? Debit or credit?

 Don’t get overwhelmed!
 Here are a few ideas to start with to make those decisions easier.

 - Choose food in season.
 From economic, health and environmental standpoints, choosing food in season and from the local area will bring great benefits.
 Buying locally grown products helps support the local communities and offers fresher, seasonal and regional choices without the transportation impact.
 It is also a great way to celebrate the local flavor of the region.
-Local and organic is certainly the preference if available.

 - Choose china service.
 Disposable cups, plates, and silverware not only add to the landfill, they don’t have the same “first-class” service experience for your guests.
 The Environmental Defense Council reports, “Using 1,000 disposable plastic teaspoons consumes over 10 times more energy and natural resources than manufacturing one stainless steel teaspoon and washing it 1,000 times.”
 Using cloth instead of paper napkins also adds to the experience.